dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 	coords *= AA__BOHR
 	latvecs *= AA__BOHR

-An object of the DftbPlus class is instantiated, whereby the path to the shared library `libpath`, the path to the HSD input file `hsdpath` and the name of the log file `logfile` can be specified.
-These are optional keyword arguments with the default values './libdftbplus', './dftb_in.hsd' and None.
+An object of the DftbPlus class is instantiated, which requires the location of the shared library `libpath`, the HSD input file `hsdpath` and the name of the log file `logfile` to be optionally specified.
+These keywords have default values './libdftbplus', './dftb_in.hsd' and None if not set explicitly.
 Note, that adding the shared library extension to `libpath` is not essential.
-Since the extension is primarily system dependent, it is guessed by the interface if missing.
-If logfile=None is specified, the output gets printed to stdout.
+Since the extension can be system dependent, it is guessed by the interface if missing.
+If logfile=None is specified, the output of the calculation gets printed to stdout.

-After the instantiation, the geometry is set; for periodic structures, lattice vectors have to be specified in addition to the absolute coordinates.
+After instantiation, the geometry can set or replaced; for periodic structures, lattice vectors can be specified in addition to the absolute coordinates.

 The DFTB+ calculations are carried out automatically, as soon as the corresponding get_* methods are called.
 To correctly finalize the DFTB+ object,